sabbour/jenkins-aks-cicd/README.md

 Also note that this configuration was done for a Kubernetes 1.9.6 cluster.
 You may need to update the apiVersions accordingly, depending on your cluster version.
 Refer to http://kubernetes.io.

 In the `services/java-vote-service-redis/kubernetes/deployment.yaml`, make note of the `imagePullSecret` and make sure that your Kubernetes cluster has such secret configured for your namespaces corresponding to your Azure Container Registry credentials.
+Follow the documentation here to set the secret up: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/

 ## Trigger the build